 The setup is valid only if Point C retraces AB between 0.618 and 0.786.
 The Long entry is executed where the final leg CD converges with the 1.00 extension of AB (classic symmetry) and the 1.272 or 1.618 extension of BC.

-Example: If a forex pair drops 100 pips (A to B) and retraces to 0.618 (Point C), the trader projects the final 100-pip drop to identify Point D. Once a reversal candlestick pattern confirms the PRZ at D, the Long position is executed.
+Trading Example (USD/JPY): If a forex pair drops 100 pips (A to B) and retraces upward to the 0.618 level (Point C), the trader projects the final 100-pip drop to identify Point D.

 5. Bearish ABCD Pattern

 The Bearish setup is completed by a price move that moves upward overall, but finishes its symmetrical structure at a high point (D).
-Traders prepare to Sell (Go Short) at Point D (the PRZ), anticipating a sharp reversal downward at a level that often coincides with major resistance.
+Traders prepare to Sell (Go Short) at Point D (the PRZ), anticipating a reversal downward at a level that often coincides with major resistance.

-Example: If a stocks chart rallies 20 points (A to B) and retraces to the 0.786 level (Point C), the trader projects the final 20-point rally to identify Point D. Once a reversal candlestick pattern (e.g., a Shooting Star) confirms the PRZ at D, the Short position is executed.
+Trading Example (GBP/USD): If a forex pair rallies 100 pips (Leg AB) and retraces downward to the 0.786 level (Point C), the trader projects the final 100-pip rally to identify Point D.

 6. Example of ABCD Pattern on a Chart